 7. Foreign & Commonwealth Development Office Advice

 YellowWood Adventure receives bulletins from the FCDO on all our destinations and is advised directly of any risks to travel in those countries.
+The decision by YellowWood Adventures to cancel a departure on the basis of FCDO advice will be made 56 days before the adventure departure date.

 8.1 The price of your holiday is subject to surcharges in the event of any change in our transportation costs or in dues, taxes or in the exchange rates which have been used to calculate the cost of your holiday.
 Even in these cases, we will absorb an amount equivalent to 2% of the holiday price, excluding any amendment charges.
 Only amounts in excess of this 2% will be surcharged.
 If this means paying more than 10% on the holiday price you will be entitled to cancel your holiday and receive a full refund with the exception of any amendment charges, or alternatively purchase another holiday from us as referred to in clause 7 “Changes and Cancellation by us”.
 You have 14 days from the issue date printed on the surcharge invoice to tell us if you want to choose option (b) or (c) as set out in clause 7.